 What is Translation Risk?

-Translation Risk is the risk of change in the financial position of the company (assets, liabilities, equity) due to exchange rate changes.
+Translation Risk is the risk of change in the company's financial position (assets, liabilities, equity) due to exchange rate changes.
 It is usually seen while reporting the consolidated financial statements of multiple subsidiaries operating overseas in domestic currency.

+In this scenario, translation risk is more like a continuous phenomenon that must be recorded yearly in the financial statements.
 The effect is mainly on the multinational firms which operate in international transactions intentionally because of their customer and supplier base.
-In this scenario, translation risk is more like a continuous phenomenon that needs to be recorded every year in the financial statements.
-Additionally, it also affects the firms that have assets in the foreign currency, and the same need to be realized or reported in the domestic currency.
+It also affects the firms that have assets in the foreign currency, and the same need to be realized or reported in the domestic currency.
 This is mostly a one-time phenomenon, and proper accounting procedures need to be implemented else it may lead to legal hassles.

 Since currency fluctuations are difficult to predict, translation risk can be unpredictable, making it more complex to report and hence is watched closely by regulatory bodies.
 Translation risk is different from transaction risk, which affects the firm’s cash flow due to the currency volatility risk.